 The Vitis core development kit has a comprehensive design guidance tool that provides immediate, actionable guidance to the software developer for issues detected in their designs.
 These issues might be related to the source code, or due to missed tool optimizations.
 Also, the rules are generic rules based on an extensive set of reference designs.
 Therefore, these rules might not be applicable for your specific design.
 It is up to you to understand the specific guidance rules and take appropriate action based on your specific algorithm and requirements.

-are provided during software emulation, hardware emulation, and system builds.
-The
+software emulation, hardware emulation, and system builds.
+The profile design guidance

-profile design guidance helps you interpret the profiling results which allows you to
+helps you interpret the profiling results which allows you to focus on improving

 Guidance includes message text for reported violations, a brief suggested resolution, and a detailed resolution provided as a web link.
 You can determine your next course of action based on the suggested resolution.
 This helps improves productivity by quickly highlighting issues and directing you to additional information in using the Vitis technology.

-You can open the Guidance report as discussed in Using the Vitis Analyzer.
+You can open the Guidance report as discussed in Working with the Analysis View (Vitis Analyzer).
 To access the Guidance report, open the Compile Summary, the Link Summary, or the Run Summary, and open the Guidance report.

 - Kernel Guidance is generated by the Vitis HLS tool after kernel is built using

 v++compile command.
 This can be viewed in the Vitis analyzer by opening the Compile Summary report.
-Kernel guidance as well as Compile Summary files are generated for each kernel compiled.
+Kernel guidance and Compile Summary files are generated for each kernel compiled.
 Kernel guidance includes recommendations on using Dataflow; and possible reasons why the expected throughout could not be achieved.

-- System Guidance is generated after kernel is built using the
+- System Guidance is generated after the .xclbin or .xsa is built using the

 v++link command.
 This can be viewed in the Vitis analyzer by opening the Link Summary report.
 System guidance includes all Kernel Guidance checks, and provides comprehensive review before running your application.